tryscer/flock/Book/Flock-Music.md

 “All I’m saying, all I’m saying is come on, mama, you wanted fans, here are your fans.
 We know them pretty well already.
 Pete here, we got him at the second street riots.”
 “Barry helped Babatunde escape the Fair,” Rosetta says.
 “And Alice is where it’s at, I gave her the matchbook last time,” says Jimmy.
-	“What are you scribbling?”
+​	“What are you scribbling?”
 I ask Rosetta.
 She shows me the inside jacket of the matchbook she’s holding.
 Inside she drew a little smoking pipe and wrote “TONITE, 9p.m.”.
 I take out a pen from my pocket and I pick up a matchbook.
-	“What are you scribbling?” says Alice.
+​	“What are you scribbling?” says Alice.
 I show her, and she takes a matchbook from the barrel.
-The barrel is full of loose matchboxes: there are maybe a thousand yellow Buzz Cigarette matchbooks there.
+The barrel is full of loose matchboxes; there are maybe a thousand yellow Buzz Cigarette matchbooks there.
 Jimmy winks at Alice.
 I look around and see all of us are now scribbling on matchbooks.
 I let my eyes rise to meet Mama’s; she has this very intense look Eddie sometimes gets.
-	“You kids up to a little upheaval?” she asks.
+​	“You kids up to a little upheaval?” she asks.

-## Track 9: A Little Upheaval
+## Track 9: Up Above My Head
 *(You’re listening to WGBG 1400AM, The Voice of the Gate City… and this fine Sunday begins with promise of commercial excitement all around the Gate City’s Sesquicentennial Anniversary.
-Down at the Jefferson City Hall, the Brothers of the Brush and the Centennial Belles will have a joint beard-growing contest and Revival Dress fashion show… all brought to you by the smooth flavor and lasting calm of Buzz Cigarettes, a real honey of a smoke.)*
+Down at the Jefferson City Hall, the Brothers of the Brush and the Centennial Belles will have a joint beard-growing contest and Revival Dress fashion show… all brought to you by the smooth flavor and lasting calm of Buzz Cigarettes, a real HONEY of a smoke...)*

 That Sunday begins at the Jefferson Square in Greensboro, a large, busy intersection at the edge of an affluent white neighborhood.
 The streets are dense with people, shoppers, lunchers, church let-outs.
 At one end, where West Market street meets Main, there’s a large edifice.
 Under it, an-all black blind choir are setting up, walking up the stairs in single file, each one with his hand on the next guy’s shoulder.
 It’s just me and Alice.
 It’s an especially bright day.
 We’re looking through the display windows of the shops, waiting for our turn in the ploy.